-The PF-II process typically consists of three primary steps used to treat organic contaminated soils, sludge, or other process waste (e.g., waste media not classified as debris or <60 mm particle size).
-Wastes selected for PF-II treatment require compliance with the treatment standards identified in 40 CFR Parts 268.40, 268.48, or 268.49 prior to land disposal.
-Dependent upon generator waste profile information and/or PFF process control analyses, PF-II treated waste may require PF-I treatment (metals stabilization) to ensure total compliance with the identified regulations.
+The PF-II process typically consists of three primary steps to treat organic contaminated soils, sludge, or other process waste (e.g., waste media not classified as debris or <60 mm particle size).
+Wastes selected for PF-II treatment require compliance with the treatment standards identified in 40 CFR Parts 268.40, 268.48, and 268.49 prior to land disposal.
+Depending upon generator waste profile information and/or PFF process control analyses, PF-II treated waste may require PF-I treatment (i.e., metals stabilization) to ensure total compliance with the identified regulations.

-PF-II treatment candidates are identified using the information provided by generators on waste (material) profile forms and accompanying support documentation such as land disposal restriction (LDR) notification forms.
-Example material profile and LDR forms are included as Appendix II-I-2 and I-3.
-Upon arrival at the facility, wastes are evaluated for proper management (storage and/or treatment) per the Waste Management Decision Trees of Figures I-8, I-9, I-19, and I-20 in Part I of this application.
+PF-II treatment candidates are identified using the information provided by generators on waste (material) profile forms and accompanying support documentation such as LDR notification forms.
+Example material profile and LDR forms are included as Appendix II-I-2 and Appendix II-I-3, respectively.
+Upon arrival at the facility, wastes are evaluated for proper management (storage and/or treatment) per the Waste Management Decision Trees of Figures I-8, I-9, I-18, and I-19 in Part I of this application.

-See Figures I-6-A and I-6-B in Part I of this application for the general layout of the Treatment and Operations Building and the location of the PF-II process equipment and container storage areas.
-See Figure II-I-1-B for the proposed PF-II process layout.
+See Figure I-6 in Part I of this application for the general layout of the TOB and the location of the PF-II process equipment and container storage areas.
+See Figure II-I-1 for the current PF-II process layout.
 See Appendix II-I-1 of this permit application section for a detailed description.

-The PF-II process is conducted inside the Treatment and Operations Building (TOB).
-Emissions from treatment activities inside the TOB are controlled using a negative pressure ventilated system consisting of a dust collector, four HEPA filters (each rated at 1,000 cfm), and a regenerative thermal oxidizer (RTO).
-These units are collectively referred to as the "air emissions control system".
+The PF-II process is conducted inside the TOB.
+Emissions from treatment activities inside the TOB are controlled using a negative pressure ventilated system consisting of a dust collector, four high efficiency particulate arresting (HEPA) filters (each rated at 1,000 cubic feet per minute (cfm)), a sulfur-impregnated carbon adsorber, and an RTO.
+These units are collectively referred to as the "air emissions control system."
+See Appendix II-I-4 for a full PF-II Equipment List and Description.